What is Christian Counseling?

 May God himself, the God who makes everything holy and whole, make you holy and whole, put you together- spirit, soul, and body- and keep you fit for the coming of Jesus.

 1 Thessalonians 5:23-24

 It recognizes a higher authority.

 Christian counselors believe that we are uniquely created by a loving, caring and healing God.

 Counting on our own strength isn’t enough.
-Recognizing that God can and will help is an invaluable concept to believe. recognize that the Bible, not psychology, is the final authority.true peace isn’t found solely in our positive thinking, our good feelings, or in our relationships with ourself or others.
+Recognizing that God can and will help is an invaluable concept to believe.
+Recognize that the Bible, not psychology, is the final authority.
+True peace isn’t found solely in our positive thinking, our good feelings, or in our relationships with ourselves or others.
 It comes from God and knowing that He is in control.
 It is that kind of peace that guards my heart and protects my mind.
 And can do the same for you.
 Only God can give you the peace and protection your heart and mind needs.

 It takes into account that the human heart can be deceitful.

 A Christian counselor’s major strategy is to help their clients substitute biblical truth for human error as they go about their daily lives.
 They know that the truth, when known, believed, and obeyed, sets people free.
 When people are set free, they are fulfilling their true calling.